Poison Records in Acra

 Poison records are records specifically designed to sit quietly in the database and not be queried by legitimate users under normal circumstances.
 They resemble regular records and fit in seamlessly with other data.
 Technically speaking, poison records is data (binary or strings, int, or whatever suits your database design), placed in particular tables / columns / cells.

 However, poison records will only be included in the outputs of suspicious requests from malicious applications that read more data than they should, i.e. using SELECT * requests.
-The sole purpose of these requests is that when an unauthorised leakage occurs, they’ll be present in it:
+The sole purpose of these requests is that when an unauthorised leakage occurs, they’ll be present in it and detected through:

 ● Trigger on a specific cell in a table.
 Applying trigger function to a poison record will trigger pre-programmed database reaction, from raising some alarm signal to shutting down the database responses completely.
 This approach has plenty of trade-offs: these triggers alter the table processing logic and require proper maintenance.

 ● Putting all database traffic through some proxy, which acts as DLP fingerprint scanner.

 We’ve implemented the second approach in our database security suite, Acra.
 Let’s see how exactly it works.